Republican Senator Hatch to retire, opening door for bid by Romney

 Hatch steps down amid speculation that Romney, the former Massachusetts governor who ran against Democratic President Barack Obama in 2012, would run for his Senate seat.
 Romney, who is a Mormon, has close ties to Utah, a state with a majority-Mormon population.

-In a statement on Twitter, Romney praised Hatch for his service but he did not say if he would enter the race.
+In a statement on Twitter, Romney praised Hatch for his service but he did not say if he would enter the Senate race.

 A close Romney adviser, speaking on condition of anonymity, said Hatch’s decision increased the odds that Romney would consider jumping in, saying that Romney would likely decide relatively soon whether to seek the Senate seat in the Republican-leaning state.